Doubleday Surname Meaning, History & Origin

-Doubleday Surname Genealogy
+Doubleday Surname Meaning

-Doubleday Resources on
+Doubleday Surname Resources on The Internet

 - The Doubleday Myth

 - to America and Canada

 England.
 The surname may have had its origin in England in that part of East Anglia that covers south Lincolnshire, north Norfolk and east Cambridgeshire.
 Doubledays in Colsterwood near Lincoln date from the late 1700’s.
 And Doubleday is still to be found in these parts.

 The name was also in Nottinghamshire from an early time:.
 “In 1544 a Marjorie Doubleday died and in her will she left the rent of a small close to the sexton of St Peter’s Church in Nottingham on the condition of his ringing the bell, which she bought for the purpose, every morning (except Sundays) at 4 o’clock to awaken the washerwomen of the town to their labors.”